istio/istio.io/content/zh/docs/ops/common-problems/injection/index.md

     to verify candidate authority certificate "Kubernetes.cluster.local")
 {{< /text >}}

-`x509: certificate signed by unknown authority` 错误通常由 webhook 配置中的空 `caBundle` 引起。
+`x509: certificate signed by unknown authority` errors are typically caused by an empty `caBundle` in the webhook configuration.

-验证 `mutatingwebhookconfiguration` 配置中的 `caBundle` 是否与 `istio-sidecar-injector` 中 pod 安装的根证书匹配。
+Verify the `caBundle` in the `mutatingwebhookconfiguration` matches the root certificate mounted in the `istio-sidecar-injector` pod.

 {{< text bash >}}
 $ kubectl get mutatingwebhookconfiguration istio-sidecar-injector -o yaml -o jsonpath='{.webhooks[0].clientConfig.caBundle}' | md5sum